shaheerahmadch/Creator-Kit-Template/README.md

 Discover a seamless experience with our responsive canvas app – Enjoy a familiar interface with modern convenience, making communication a breeze.

 📢 This project has been a labor of love, and it's now ready for you to explore.
 With this app, you can:

 📱 Enjoy a user-friendly, responsive design

-🌐 Stay connected with ease, anytime, anywhere
+🌐 Manage your Accounts & Contacts

 ![Screenshot 2023-09-02 130516](./assets/Screenshot%202023-10-21%20160340.png)